Liverpool's Suarez gets 10-game ban for biting

 WIDELY CONDEMNED

-The 26-year-old Suarez, who was banned for biting an opponent while with Dutch club Ajax before joining Liverpool in 2011, apologized after the game and was fined a reported 200,000 pounds ($305,700) by the club.
+The 26-year-old Suarez, who was banned for biting an opponent while with Dutch club Ajax before joining Liverpool in 2011, apologised after the game and was fined a reported 200,000 pounds by the club.

 The FA said a three-match ban was "clearly insufficient" for the serious nature of the offence.